react-auth-kit/react-auth-kit/CONTRIBUTING.md

 ## Steps to follow :scroll:

-We use [Github Flow](https://guides.github.com/introduction/flow/index.html), all code changes happen through [Pull Requests](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+We use [GitHub Flow](https://guides.github.com/introduction/flow/index.html), all code changes happen through [Pull Requests](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
 We actively welcome your pull requests.
 So here are the steps to get started.

 ### 1. Fork it :fork_and_knife: